slowernews/slowernews/rationales/index.md

 When (and sometimes why) articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### The empire strikes back

+2024-11-11

+This propaganda video (made by common people) synthesizes America's resilience and hope in continuing to lead the world.

 ### Today's selfie is tomorrow's biometric profile

 2024-10-02